myerabati/meghanayerabati.github.io/Reviews/_posts/2017-08-11-the-gene-an-intimate-history.md

 ---
 layout: post
 title: "The Gene- an intimate history by Siddhartha Mukherjee"
-description: My rating: 4.5 out of 5 stars.
-'Historically illuminating, thematically coherent, and supremely insightful'
+description: "My rating: 4.5 out of 5 stars.
+Historically illuminating, thematically coherent, and supremely insightful"
 total_time: 5 to 7 minutes
 ---